open-horizon/exchange-api/README.md

 - Moved bctype and blockchain under /org/{orgid} and added public field
 - Modified PUT orgs/{org}/nodes/{id}/agreements/{agreementid} to include the pattern and workload, and to accept "microservices":[{"url":"ms url","org":"myorg"}] instead of an array of url strings like it is now.
 - Modified PUT orgs/{org}/agbots/{id}/agreements/{agreementid} to accept workload orgid, pattern, and url, instead of just the url
+- Added list of orgs/patterns to agbot resource

 ### Internal things done in this version

 - Tested dropdb with older compose db
+- Modify tests to have each suite use its own org
 -

 ## Changes Between v1.27.0 and v1.28.0